zael8/Czyszczenie/CodeBook.md

 - Each feature vector is a row on the text file.
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
 - The gyroscope units are rad/seg.

+The list of the variables present in the "tidy_dataset.txt":

 "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"